 (c) For non-metallic components, compliance with (a) of this section may be demonstrated by:

-(d) The electric bonding and protection against lightning and static electricity shall:
+(d) The electrical bonding and protection against lightning and static electricity must:

-(4) reduce to an acceptable level the effects of lightning and static electricity on the functioning of essential electrical and electronic equipment.
+(4) reduce to an acceptable level the effects of static electricity on the functioning of essential electrical and electronic equipment.

 There shall be means to allow close examination of each part that requires: